-2.24.3 - Lists of Regulated Products
+2.24.3 - LISTS OF REGULATED PRODUCTS

 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides.
 Placards must be readable from all four directions.
-They must be at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
+They are at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels.